zeldigas/text2confl/docs/storage-formats/markdown/confluence-specific.md

 </tr>
 </tbody></table>

-This syntax format is great for large chunks of content that you want to put inside expand block, as it does not add " code-like" indentation allowing you to get benefits from your text editor highlight.
+This syntax format is great for large chunks of content that you want to put inside expand block, as it does not add "code-like" indentation allowing you to get benefits from your text editor highlight.

 **Important:** Only single-level expand is supported right now with this format, so you can't nest expand inside expand.